hci-lab-um/heuristics-for-test-tool-design/H12-How-long-will-the-tool-be-used.md

 - What else is affected by the tool's planned life expectancy?
 - how long will it be maintained?
 - how will decommissioning and transfer of artefacts be done?
+- What resources (renewable and non-renewable) will be required and waste generated to keep the tool running over its usage and decommisioning?
+Is it the "cheapest option" for sustainability?
+- Is the tool scaleable over time?
+How much will its use build up and are there resources to sustain that growth?
+- If the tool is being used across multiple time zones by distributed teams does "how long" include tiime zone adjustments?
 - Will you need to revisit the heuristics in 3 months, six months, a year?
 For example if the context for tools is changing.